sankamuk/controlmagentutils/README.md

 The tool is build to migrate your ControlM agents from a centralised server.
 Thus what you do is to install this tool in a central server.
 Once installed you then create a migration scenario, a migration scenario is a perticular migration type consists of a perticular source version a destination version.
 Note in case you have provided the tool a host which doesnot match the correct current version the tool will not migrate the Agent.

-Note here its of prime importance to place your central server in a host where it can reach out to all your Agent hosts via SSH, while Agent host can reach your central server via HTTP.
+The tool is build to execute the migration over hundreds or even thousands of agents server, thus the tool has a design to push the maximum computing over to the agent server itself rather than driving the whole process from the central server.
+The Central control server just initiates and monitors the execution.
+This architecture keeps the control server free of heavy comutation requirements.
+But its of prime importance to place your central server in a host where it can reach out to all your Agent hosts via SSH, while Agent host can reach your central server via HTTP.
 This is required because the tool connects to agent hosts via SSH and trigger migration task.
 While central server orders the action the agent hosts download the binaries required for the migration from the central server via HTTP.

-The central tool host is expected to be Linux and thats a requirement though there is not specific requirement for Agent hosts.
-In case you have issue in providing a Linux host as a central server, you should atleast make Bash shell available in the host.
-The requirement is present bacause the setup script is written in bash shell also the installtion steps will varry in case you are not using Linux.
+The central control host is expected to be Linux and thats a requirement though there is not specific requirement for Agent hosts.
+In case you have issue in providing a Linux host as a central server, you should atleast make Bash shell available in the central control host.
+The requirement is present bacause the setup script is written in bash shell also the installtion steps will vary in case you are not using Linux.

 <img src="images/Achitecture.JPG" height="300">